BillMaN89/ToDo-list/README.md

         b.
 Yellow for medium priorty.
         c.
 Light Red for high priority.

-If a Task is past it's due date, then the background changes to Dark Red.
+If a Task is overdue, then a warning sign appears on the bottom of the task.

 You can also mark Tasks as complete, delete them, as well as you can delete Projects.